 - To reduce pressure on the ulcerated area by excision of bones or shaving of bones

 - To correct foot deformities such as bunions, hammertoes, bony bumps, etc

 - To stabilize the condition of Charcot’s Foot

 - To perform an endovascular surgery with placement of stents or an arterial bypass to treat peripheral vascular conditions

 - To perform an amputation in the lower limb extremities i.e. from the toe or the part of the foot either to the knee or above the knee as required in cases where there is rapidly spreading infection of very poor blood supply in the lower limbs.

 Plastic Surgery for infected diabetic ulcers

 Plastic surgery is recommended depending upon the location and the extent of the infected wound.
-Dr Leena Jain, an expert plastic surgeon has successfully treated innumerable cases of diabetic ulcers in Mumbai.
+Dr. Leena Jain, an expert plastic surgeon has successfully treated innumerable cases of diabetic ulcers in Mumbai.
 Diabetic foot ulcers have to be managed at a very early stage to prevent an amputation and recurrence and to restore bipedal ambulation

-Plastic surgery will focus on bringing the joint or the limb to its pre-infection status.
+Plastic surgery will focus on restoring the anatomy and function of the affected limb.
 The open wound will be covered by a flap or a skin graft depending upon the extent of the wound.
 A skin graft is done to cover just the wound however if vital structures within the wound are exposed then a flap is essential.

 It takes a few weeks for the wound to heal and recover completely while physiotherapy helps to regain the functionality of the affected limb or the joint.